danhenshaw/WeatherApp_V2/README.md

 ## Requirements

-Sign up to Dark Sky at https://darksky.net/dev/register to obtain an API Key.
+Sign up to [Dark Sky](https://darksky.net/dev/register) to obtain an API Key.
 Add the API Key to the Dark Sky API Manager.

 ## Further Improvements